 The other aspect of our brand we had been toying with was a slogan.
 We love the idea behind "Old Town.
 New Beer." but felt it was a concept that could be centered around our taproom experience.
 While we have plans to eventually expand throughout Virginia and farther, we also want people to be excited about what's going on in our taproom.
 The VBC taproom will be an experience in its own right, especially with Jonathan churning out experimental series on our 5 BBL pilot system!
 And this slogan seems like a perfect way to express that we are going to constantly have new beer in our taproom, located in one of the most historically old towns in America.
 It acknowledges the history-heavy identity of Virginia while having a forward-facing, modern mentality...exactly how we'd like to create the experience for visitors at 401!

+The end result is a logo featuring state, local, and place imagery, with a focus on the core passion we have for the Williamsburg community and the business of beer.
 We continue to think critically about how important our current location, our backgrounds at William & Mary, and our coming years of expansion as a business are when it comes to what we plan to showcase in our logo.
 Craft beer is already a very stylish industry!
 Beer is inherently artistic from the amazing colors that various styles of beer promote to the many types of serving vessels into which these beers are poured.
 Packaging, tap handles, and merchandise combine forces to turn each brewery into a thriving, organic, beverage palette; and when done right, a brewery's brand can entice not just the taste buds, but many of the other senses as well.

 We can't express our thanks enough to all those who have had a hand in helping us visualize our brand.
 From the volunteers to the professionals to the many who have offered feedback and asked questions, each of you has had a hand in developing who we are as a brand and what we plan to offer as a brewery.
 We wouldn't be where we are today without everyone's involvement along the way.
 And we look forward to moving forward with our brand, both in the beers we brew, and the experience we offer in our taproom and beyond.
 It's going to be a lot fun!
 We're stoked to have all of you along for the ride with us; and we look forward to raising a glass (or three) together For Our Common Wealth!